 We want you in our program!

-Here’s what you need to do to make that happen!
+Here is what you need to do to make that happen!

 Program application review occurs each fall and spring.
-Interested students apply in February for fall admission and September for spring admission.
+Interested students apply in February for fall admission and in September for spring admission.

 Meeting minimum application requirements makes a student eligible to apply, but does not guarantee admission.
 Enrollment is limited and admission is competitive.

-Here’s what we’ll be looking for:
+Here is what we will be looking for:

-- Have earned a minimum cumulative GPA of 2.5 at WSU (2.75 for health and fitness)
+- Have earned a minimum cumulative GPA of 2.5 at WSU

 To teach a specific subject in middle school or high school, you must complete a bachelor’s degree in the subject you choose.
 In addition to the classes for your declared major, you must complete core professional education coursework within the College of Education to earn teacher certification in a particular subject.

-Please e-mail any questions to firstname.lastname@example.org.
+Please email any questions to firstname.lastname@example.org.